 8. Designate a “safe” room

-Best is to reinforce an area inside your home that has running water, a toilet, and sufficient space for each person.
+The best is to reinforce an area inside your home that has running water, a toilet, and sufficient space for each person.
 If you do not have a reinforced area, make sure everyone gathers in the strongest interior room.

 Stock up on first aid supplies, water, and non-perishable foods.